 The simplest way to get a quick list of IP addresses and their devices connected to your network is with those OS native commands found in the command line.
 With a list of the assigned IP address and their devices, you can easily find the devices that are causing the most problems.

-This command displays all network settings assigned to one or all adapters in the computer.
+- ipconfig This command displays all network settings assigned to one or all adapters in the computer.
 You can find information such as your own IP, subnet, and Gateway.
-For Linux and MacOS is “Ifconfig”.
+For Linux and MacOS is “ifconfig”.

 Reading The Output